Octopus AIM ITS

 |FTSE AIM All-Share (Total Return)||14.58%||-2.46%||-4.98%||38.55%||13.53%|

 Total returns of the Octopus AIM Inheritance Tax Service portfolio are median returns from 30 June 2005 with an appropriate sample of investor portfolios.
 If cash is added or withdrawn during the relevant period, these portfolios have been removed from the calculation.
 Total returns include the impact of dividend income, interest, management fees and dealing fees.
 Performance is shown alongside the total returns of the FTSE AIM All-Share and FTSE All-Share (Total Return) indices.
 Neither index is used as a benchmark for the AIM Inheritance Tax portfolio due to the limited universe of stocks eligible and available to the fund.
 Past performance is not a guide to the future.

 What kind of companies are in the portfolio?

 AIM is home to a wide range of companies – young and old, profitable and unprofitable, well run and not.
 The skill of an AIM fund manager is in sorting the wheat from the chaff.
 Examples of AIM stocks in the Octopus IHT portfolio include:

 RWS plc – leading provider of intellectual property support services and technical translation services.
-The group translates over 50,000 patents a year for clients in legal, financial, medical, pharmaceutical, chemical, engineering and telecom sectors.
-Market capitalisation £1.2 billion (Jan 18).
+The group translates over 90,000 patents and intellectual property documents a year for clients in legal, financial, medical, pharmaceutical, chemical, engineering and telecom sectors.
+Market capitalisation £1.17 billion (Jun 18).

 Exit strategy and access to your investment

 Investments in this portfolio are for the long term.
 However, if your circumstances change, you can sell some or all of your shares, although sometimes this can take a little while.
 You can arrange to take regular withdrawals from the account, which you can change or stop at any time.
-Any amount you withdraw will of course no longer be IHT free and will lose its ISA tax benefits.
+Any amount you withdraw will of course no longer be IHT free.

 On your death, your heirs can decide to keep the portfolio invested, liquidate it or use it to pay any IHT due.
 The claiming process is straightforward, via a simple form to complete and send to HMRC.
 Octopus prides itself both on its customer service and its experience in paying out on death.